semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 Semaphore makes it easy to troubleshoot jobs.
 You can debug a job [interactively with an SSH session](#ssh-into-agent) or see the job log in real time.

-### Why my job has failed?
+### Why my job has failed? {#debug-job}

 When the first command in the job ends in a non-zero status the job ends immediately with error.
-By default no new jobs will start once a job has failed.
+By default no new jobs start once a job has failed.

 Open the job log to see why it failed.
-The problematic command will be shown in red.
+The problematic command is shown in red.
 You can click on the commands to expand their output.

 ![Job log with the error shown](./img/failed-job-log.jpg)